click on scans for larger view

 As As seen in Part 1(here) Vacheron Constantin embraced full calendar wrist watch quite early on (in 1929) but few models were made prior to the 40s.
 However the brand switched to turbo mode in the early 40s with the launch of the ref 4240 which with the subsequent variants became over time an icon.

-Launched in 1942, ref 4240 came in different case and dial variations.
+Launched in 1942, ref 4240 came in different case metals and dial variations.
 The 35mm case is 3 part stepped with claw lugs, day and month are indicated via apertures and the date via a central hand.
 Ref 4240 was produced in yellow or rose gold case and in a rarer two tone case either in steel with rose gold lugs or steel with yellow gold lugs.
 Used calibres 485.

 Same model as ref 4240 but with moonphase indication, which explains the L (for Lune which means moon in French).
 The 35mm case was available in yellow gold or steel.
 Used calibre 495.